PunchiiNadia/EarlyRoboticsCreations2023And2025/sumo_robot/README.md

 ## ✅ Outcome

 The robot successfully detected ring edges and pushed its opponent during operation.
-Although I was not able to complete all steps independently, this project became a meaningful foundation in developing confidence, understanding robotics structure, and learning how sensors interact with the real world.
+Although I was not able to complete all steps independently, this project became a meaningful foundation in developing a sense of inner strength, understanding robotics structure, and learning how sensors interact with the real world.

 ---